- UCLA School of Law (J.D., 1987), Order of the Coif

 - University of California, Berkeley (B.S., Electrical Engineering and Computer Sciences), magna cum laude

-Mr. Frischling’s practice focuses on intellectual property litigation and pre-litigation counseling, as well as a variety of other intellectual property transactions and matters.
-He has represented clients in matters involving technology ranging from digital circuit simulators and computer software to new drugs.
-His litigation practice includes patent, copyright, trademark, unfair competition, and trade secret litigation for a diverse range of clients, from Fortune 10 companies to startups.
+Mr. Frischling’s practice focuses on intellectual property litigation and pre-litigation strategic counseling, as well as a variety of other intellectual property transactions and matters.
+He represents a wide variety of clients in matters involving technologies as diverse as microprocessor architecture, drug delivery systems, medical devices, data encryption, monoclonal antibody therapies and new drugs.
+His litigation practice includes patent, copyright, trademark, unfair competition, and trade secret litigation for a broad range of clients, from Fortune 10 companies to startups.
 On the transactional and counseling side, his practice includes IP licensing, software development, and acquisition deals; IP reviews in connection with mergers, acquisitions, and asset purchases; trademark advice and prosecution; patent prosecution; and general IP advice and counseling.

-Mr. Frischling has been selected for inclusion in The Best Lawyers in America for the years 2007-2013 in the specialty area of intellectual property law and named to the Southern California "Super Lawyers" list by Los Angeles Magazine for the years 2006-2013.
-The Los Angeles and San Francisco Daily Journal has recognized Mr. Frischling as one of California's "75 Leading IP Litigators" every year since 2008.
+Mr. Frischling has been selected for inclusion in The Best Lawyers in America for the past 11 years in the specialty area of intellectual property law and was named Best Lawyers’ 2014 Los Angeles Litigation – Patent “Lawyer of the Year.”
+Mr. Frischling was also named to the Southern California "Super Lawyers" list by Los Angeles Magazine for the years 2006-2016.
+The Los Angeles and San Francisco Daily Journal has repeatedly recognized Mr. Frischling as one of California's "75 Leading IP Litigators."
 Intellectual Asset Management magazine also listed him among the top patent litigators in California in both the 2010 and 2011 edition of the IAM Patent Litigation 250, describing him as an "excellent practitioner."
 In its Patent Litigation: full coverage section, The Legal 500 US 2010 describes Mr. Frischling as "versatile" and "noted for his expertise in high tech and pharmaceutical disputes."
 He has also been named by the Los Angeles Times Magazine as one of the best lawyers in Southern California for IP Litigation.

-The following is a list of selected litigation and transactional/counseling matters for which Mr. Frischling has had primary responsibility:
+The following is a list of selected litigation and transactional/counseling matters for which Mr. Frischling has had key responsibility:

 The Salk Institute for Biological Studies v.
 Ferring Pharmaceuticals, Inc. – Mr. Frischling represented Ferring Pharmaceuticals (“Ferring”), a European biopharmaceutical company, in this litigation brought by The Salk Institute for Biological Studies (“Salk”) in federal court in San Diego.
 In 1995, Ferring discovered “degarelix,” a peptide-based drug effective for treating prostate cancer.
 Soon thereafter it filed a patent on degarelix.
 This discovery occurred as part of a collaboration between Ferring and an independent consultant who also was a professor at Salk.
 From 1995 until 2008, Ferring further researched and developed degarelix, and it obtained FDA approval to market the product in December 2008.
 Salk filed suit in December 2010 – more than a decade after Ferring's first degarelix patent issued – alleging that Salk should be the exclusive owner of the patent rights in degarelix, that Ferring had engaged in unfair competition, and that Ferring's sales of degarelix infringe a Salk patent.
 Ferring moved to dismiss Salk's claims as failing to state a claim, time-barred and otherwise defective.
 The court held a preliminary telephonic hearing on the motion.
 Within a month of filing formal briefs, the case was settled and all claims against Ferring were dismissed with prejudice.